Get to know in order to come to appreciate, then conserve and protect.

-Aquis Querquennis, colloquially known as A cidá (in Galician “the city”), is a Roman archaeological complex formed by a Roman camp and a road-mansion, located in the parish of Baños de Bande, in the province of Ourense, on the banks of the Limia river in the Las Conchas reservoir.
-The camp was established at the site for the construction of Via XVIII or Via Nova, a road that connected Bracara Augusta and Asturica Augusta.
-Occupied between the last quarter of the first century until the twenties of the second.
-The mansion-road was a lodging of travelers in the mentioned road, occupied in the II – III centuries.
-In the month of September of the year 2018 it was declared a Property of Cultural Interest (BIC).
+Aquis Querquennis, locally known as A Cidá (in Galician: A Cidade), is a Roman archaeological complex comprising a Roman encampment and a road mansion located in the Baños de Bande parish in the province of Ourense, on the banks of the Limia River in the Las Conchas Reservoir.
+The encampment was established on the site for construction of the Vía XVIII, or Via Nova, the road connecting Bracara Augusta and Asturica Augusta.
+Occupied between the last quarter of the 1st century until the decade of the 20s during the 2nd.
+The road mansion served as lodging for travelers on this important roadway, inhabited during the II – III centuries.
+It was declared a National Site of Cultural Interest (“BIC”) in September 2018.

-A pilgrimage route to Santiago de Compostela crosses the place, known as “Ruta da Rainha Santa”, name due to the pilgrimage made by Isabel of Portugal, in the fourteenth century and followed in later centuries by numerous pedestrians.
-This route coincides in its initial section to Bande with the aforementioned Roman road: Vía Nova and is to be claimed as a “Jacobean road” by various associations in the region.
+The area is traversed by the pilgrimage route to Santiago de Compostela, known as “Ruta da Rainha Santa”, the name given it due to the pilgrimage undertaken by Isabel de Portugal in the fourteenth century and emulated during later centuries by countless pilgrims.
+The pilgrimage route coincides in its initial stretch on the way to Bande with Via Nova, the aforementioned Roman road, and is claimed to be a “Jacobean route” by various associations in the region.

-In the place is the Interpretation Center Aquae Querquennae-Vía Nova, which houses a museum and several explanatory rooms of the archaeological complex.
+On the site one can find the Porta de Bande and the Aquae Querquennae-Via Nova Translation Center, which houses a museum and several exhibit rooms explaining the archaeological complex.

-The first surveys were carried out by Florentino López Cuevillas in the 1920s, after visiting the premises on June 5, 1921 with Ramón Otero Pedrayo, Vicente Risco and the lawyer of Bande Farruco Pena.
-In 1949 it was flooded under the Las Conchas reservoir in Fenosa.
-This company authorized the excavations from 1975, under the direction of Antonio Rodríguez Colmenero for twenty years, focusing especially on the northwest quadrant.
-Today they continue under the hand of Santiago Ferrer Sierra.
+The first surveys were carried out by Florentino López Cuevillas in the 1920s, after having visited the compound on June 5, 1921 accompanied by Ramón Otero Pedrayo, Vicente Risco and Bande Farruco Pena’s attorney.
+In 1949 it was flooded under the Las Conchas Reservoir, property of Fenosa (Northwest Electric Power).
+Commencing in 1975, the company authorized research excavation under the supervision of Antonio Rodríguez Colmenero, lasting nearly twenty years, focusing especially on the northwest quadrant.
+Today the research effort continues under the guidance of Santiago Ferrer Sierra.

-The camp, which occupied an area of 2.5 hectares, was surrounded by a rectangular wall and rounded corners.
-In the same square quadrangular defensive towers stood out between the doors and in the corners.
-The wall was built with small granite perpians, attached to bone (embedded without cement), was 3.20 m wide and about 5 m high, and was topped by semi-cylindrical battlements.
-The defensive system also had a V-shaped outer pit, 5 meters wide and approximately 3 meters deep.
-It had four monumental doors, from which the Principalis Sinistra (main door on the left side) and the Decumana, on the west side were excavated.
-The Principalis had two holes, one entry and one exit.
-The Decumana was similar, but with a single opening.
-The defensive system is completed with the 11 m wide interval, a safety space without constructions between the wall and the first line of buildings.
+The encampment, which occupied an area measuring 2.5 hectares, was surrounded by a rectangular-shaped wall with rounded corners.
+Within it, quadrilateral defense towers stood between the gates and the corners.
+The wall was erected with small granite binding stones, dry-laid (without mortar), measuring 3.20 m in width and close to 5 m in height, and was topped by semi-cylindrical battlements.
+The defensive system also had a V-shaped outer fosse, 5 meters wide and approximately 3 m deep.
+The perimeter was constructed with four monumental gates, including the Mainis Sinistra (main gate on the left side) and the Decumana, located on the West side.
+The Principalis had two small openings, one for incoming and another for outgoing traffic.
+The Decumana was similar but had a single opening.
+The defensive system was supplemented by the intervallum, 11 m wide, forming a safety zone absent any construction between the wall and the first line of buildings.

-A few meters from the camp is the road mansion.
-It would be the third since Braga.
-In it there are several rooms, which would be used to accommodate travelers who traveled the Roman route and as stables for the cavalries.
-An oven was also found to bake bread and a circular well.
-There is also a tiled lobby to access it.
+A few meters from the encampment lies the road mansion.
+This would be the third one on the road from Braga.
+In it there are several rooms which would be used to accommodate travelers who transited the Roman road as well as stables for cavalry horses.
+One can also find the oven used for baking bread, along with a circular well.
+A recessed access lobby can also be seen.

-Very close to the inn is a hot spring area, known as O Baño.
-In it there are several pools and stone bathtubs, which are vestiges of a spa that worked until the construction of the aforementioned Las Conchas reservoir.
-In the place would be the Roman baths, but they have not yet been excavated.
+Very close to the road mansion lies a hot spring, known as O Baño.
+In it there are several stone swimming pools and bathtubs, vestiges of a spa that was in operation until the construction of the aforementioned Las Conchas Reservoir.
+Roman baths ought to be found here, but they have not yet been excavated.